-Ponte Vecchio Bridge is one of the great icons of Florence Italy and considered to be one of the most famous bridges in the world.
-The Ponte Vecchio Bridge (meaning “Old Bridge”), is a medieval stone three-arch bridge over the Arno River with shops built along it.
-Butchers initially occupied these shops but now jewellers, art dealers and souvenir sellers fill them.
+The Ponte Vecchio Bridge is one of the great icons of Florence Italy and is considered to be one of the most famous bridges in the world.
+The Ponte Vecchio Bridge meaning “Old Bridge”, is a medieval stone bridge built over the Arno River.
+It has three arches underneath and shops on top.

 Ponte Vecchio Bridge Facts

 The picturesque bridge goes hand in hand with the Florentine people and the development of the city across the centuries.
 Meaning that the Ponte Vecchio Bridge has many stories to tell, some good some bad but always interesting.
 Just like the Tower Bridge in London England.

 Here are 5 fun history facts about the Ponte Vecchio Bridge that you might enjoy.

 1- Not the Original Bridge

 Anyone who has ever visited Florence would have seen or crossed the Ponte Vecchio Bridge, over the Arno river exploring the many shops that line it.
 However, this is not the original bridge or shops that stand here today.

 The original bridge was believed to be have built by the Romans in 996 with stone and wood.
 Before being destroyed twice in 1117 and 1333 by the floods that frequently sweep through Florence.

 ⇒ Check out Tellaro Village and see why it is the local Italian Secret